cftad/ReLock/README.md

 * Obtains the user's profile image.
 (Anti-aliased)
 * Obtains the user's current lockscreen (Including Spotlight Images)
+* Displays the current date and time.
+* Uses Segoe MDL2 Assets for icons.

 ## Roadmap
 To see the future features, see [Projects](https://github.com/cftad/SharpLocker/projects).